tbidne/time-conv/README.md

   -d,--dest-tz <local | tz_database>
                            Timezone in which to convert the read string.
 Can be 'local' or a tz database label.
 Defaults to local.
+  -t,--today               Used when reading a time string, adds the local date.
+                           This is a convenience option and should only be used if the time string and format do not explicitly mention date.
   STRING                   Time string to parse.
 If none is given then we parse
                            the local system time.
   -h,--help                Show this help text